bndtools/bnd/CONTRIBUTING.md

 ## Workflow

 We use [git triangular workflow](https://www.sociomantic.com/blog/2014/05/git-triangular-workflow/).
-This means that no one, not even the bnd maintainers, push contributions directly into the [main bnd repo](https://github.com/bndtools/bnd).
+This means that no one, not even the Bnd maintainers, push contributions directly into the [main Bnd repo](https://github.com/bndtools/bnd).
 All contribution come in through pull requests.
-So each contribtor will need to [fork the main bnd repo](https://github.com/bndtools/bnd/fork) on GitHub.
+So each contributor will need to [fork the main Bnd repo](https://github.com/bndtools/bnd/fork) on GitHub.
 All contributions are made as commits to your fork.
-Then you submit a pull request to have them considered for merging into the main bnd repo.
+Then you submit a pull request to have them considered for merging into the main Bnd repo.

 ### Setting up the triangular workflow

-After forking the main bnd repo on GitHub, you can clone the main repo to your system:
+After forking the main Bnd repo on GitHub, you can clone the main repo to your system:

     git clone https://github.com/bndtools/bnd.git